Shruti-023/Text-Summarizer-App/README.md

 ## 📸 Output
 ![Output](output.png)

-## 📖 How to Use

-1. Open the application.
-2. Paste or type the text you want to summarize.
-3. Click the **Summarize** button.
-4. View and copy the generated summary.

 ## 🎯 Project Objective

 The objective of this project is to build an AI-based application that simplifies reading by generating concise summaries while preserving the main meaning of the original text.